peterklijn/hammerspoon-shiftit/README.md

 ## Known issues

+#### "attempt to index nil value" error while using shortcuts

 If after installation you run into errors like `attempt to index a nil value`, please make sure to verify that Hammerspoon has the right permissions on your Mac.

 Go to `System Preferences > Security & Privacy > Accessibility` and make sure Hammerspoon.app is checked.

 ![Hammerspoon System Preferences Accessibility setting enabled](https://github.com/peterklijn/hammerspoon-shiftit/blob/master/images/system-preferences-big-sur.png?raw=true)

+#### "attempt to index nil value" error during startup

+If Hammerspoon prints errors during initialisation, like "attempt to index nil value" from Hammerspoon's init script (`~/.hammerspoon/init.lua`), the ShiftIt spoon may have been misconfigured.

+Make sure that the Spoon name, provided in [installation step 3](https://github.com/peterklijn/hammerspoon-shiftit#step-3) matches with the folder name in `~/.hammerspoon/Spoons` (without the `.spoon` extension).

+For example, if the name in the init script is `"ShiftIt"`, the Spoon in the `~/.hammerspoon/Spoons` folder should be `ShiftIt.spoon`.

+If those are different, change the name in the Hammerspoon `init.lua` configuration to be aligned with the name in the Spoons folder.

 ## Configuration